^

 Diagnostics adrenal cysts

-Instrumental diagnostics includes ultrasound, CT and MRI.
+Instrumental diagnostics include ultrasound, CT and MRI.

-An adrenal cyst on ultrasound of the abdominal cavity appears as a homogeneous hypoechoic structure with smooth contours.
+An adrenal cyst on an ultrasound of the abdominal cavity appears as a homogeneous hypoechoic structure with smooth contours.
 However, in adults, the adrenal glands are often poorly visualized on ultrasound.

 Differential diagnosis